digital-engineering/airbnb-scraper/README.md

 # Airbnb Scraper: Advanced Airbnb Search using Scrapy

 Use Airbnb's unofficial API to efficiently search for rental properties.
-Automatically open matching properties in a browser, and save matching properties in a CSV.
+Regex matching, open matched properties in a browser, and save to csv/xlsx.

 ## Installation (linux/bsd)